-After the Brexit transition ends on 1st January 2021, the Port of Holyhead will be unable to process ATA carnets.
+Following the end of the Brexit transition period on 1st January 2021, the Port of Holyhead is unable to process ATA carnets on site.

-As at other significant UK ports, to help in avoiding delays, Holyhead Port will be unable to deal directly with ATA carnets.
-For outbound and inward journeys, in order to have your carnet processed, you should go to:
+As at other significant UK ports, to help in avoiding delays, Holyhead Port is not able to directly deal with ATA carnets.
+For outbound and inbound journeys, in order to have your carnet processed, you should go to:

 They are open from 7:00 am to 10:00 pm, Monday to Sunday, although you need to arrive no later than 9:45 pm.
 The Roadking Truckstop is close to junction 2 of the A55, about 1.5 miles short of the port itself.